VA Claims Appeals Guide

 If the Board of Veterans' Appeals denies your appeal, you can take your case to the U.S. Court of Appeals for Veterans Claims (CAVC).
 This is a federal court outside the VA system.

-• Deadline: You must file a Notice of Appeal with the CAVC within 120 days of the BVA decision — this deadline is strict and cannot be extended
+- Deadline: You must file a Notice of Appeal with the CAVC within 120 days of the BVA decision — treat this as an absolute deadline.
+Equitable tolling exists in extraordinary circumstances (Henderson v.
+Shinseki, 2011) but is extremely rare and should never be relied upon

-• Legal representation: While not required, most veterans at this stage work with an attorney.
-Many veteran legal organizations offer free representation before the CAVC
+- Legal representation: While not required, most veterans at this stage work with an attorney.
+Many veteran legal organizations offer free legal representation before the CAVC

 Beyond the CAVC: In rare cases, you can appeal a CAVC decision to the U.S. Court of Appeals for the Federal Circuit, and ultimately to the U.S. Supreme Court.